mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

 * Remove obsolete strings.
 * Include a migration recipe.

-Once one such patch lands in [gecko-dev](https://github.com/mozilla/gecko-dev), string changes will be pushed to a quarantine repository (the `update` branch of [firefox-l10n-source](https://github.com/mozilla-l10n/firefox-l10n-source)).
+Once one such patch lands in [gecko-dev](https://github.com/mozilla/gecko-dev), string changes will be pushed to the `update` branch of [firefox-l10n-source](https://github.com/mozilla-l10n/firefox-l10n-source).
 At this point, this new content is not visible yet in [Pontoon](https://pontoon.mozilla.org/).

 The goal of a migration is to port existing translations to a new format or file without forcing the community localizers to retranslate them.
 For this to happen, migrations need to be performed before the new strings are pushed to the `main` branch of the `firefox-l10n-source` repository and become available in Pontoon.